FOLD-R++: A Scalable Toolset for Automated Inductive Learning of Default Theories from Mixed Data: Related Work and Conclusion

-In this paper we presented an efficient and highly scalable algorithm, FOLD-R++, to induce default theories represented as an answer set program.
-The resulting answer set program has good performance wrt prediction and justification for the predicted classification.
-In this new approach, unlike other methods, the encoding for data is not needed anymore and no information from training data is discarded.
+In this paper we presented an efficient and highly scalable algorithm, FOLD-R++, to induce default theories represented as a normal logic program.
+The resulting normal logic program has good performance wrt prediction and justification for the predicted classification.
+In this new approach, unlike other machine learning methods, the encoding of data is not needed anymore and no information from training data is discarded.
 Compared with the popular classification system XGBoost, our new approach has similar performance in terms of accuracy, precision, recall, and F1-score, but better training efficiency.
 In addition, the FOLD-R++ algorithm produces an explainable model.
 Predictions made by this model can be computed efficiently and their justification automatically produced using the s(CASP) system.